angelinocarta/CNvar/README.md

 The following materials are available in the folders of this repository:

-data including the phylogenetic trees. results Output of the R scripts, including MCMCglmm analysis outputs. src Scripts in R language used to process data and perform the analyses of the manuscript.
+data including the phylogenetic trees.

+results Output of the R scripts.

+src Scripts in R language used to process data and perform the analyses of the manuscript.